fmauffrey/ChIP-seq_bact/README.md

    ```
    snakemake align --cores <number-of-cores> --use-singularity
    ```
+   Pause and check the quality of the peaks quality (*_phantompeak.txt).
+If OK, proceed to next step.

 6. **Run the peaks calling steps**:
    Execute the following command to start reads alignment:
    ```
    snakemake call_peaks --cores <number-of-cores> --use-singularity
    ```
-   Pause and check the quality of the peak calling quality with tools like IGV or packages like ChIPQC (in R).
-If OK, proceed to next step.

 ## Additional Information